datacarpentry/image-processing/episodes/04-creating-histograms.md

 `histogram = cv2.calcHist([img], [0], None, [256], [0, 256])`

-function call.
-The `cv2.calcHist()` function can operate on more than one image if we so desire, and so the first parameter to the function is the list of images to process.
+method call.
+The `cv2.calcHist()` method can operate on more than one image if we so desire, and so the first parameter to the function is the list of images to process.
 In our case, we are only using one image, so we add it to a list by enclosing it in square brackets: `[img]`.